Wehmeyer100/CoI.Mod.Better/README.md

 Machine:
 - Void Destroyer - Shreds products(no liquids, no losse), has no waste and also no emissions.
+- Void Destroyer Liquids - Shreds products liquids, has no waste and also no emissions.
+- Void Destroyer Loose - Shreds losse, has no waste and also no emissions.
 - Void Producer Liquids - You can produce all liquids
 - Void Producer Products - You can produce all Products
 - Void Producer Loose - You can produce all Loose